DevEd2/DevSound/README.md

 2. Run build.bat.
 If that doesn't work, try either adding the RGBASM binaries to your PATH or copying them to the repository directory.

 # Adding DevSound to your project
-1. Copy DevSound.asm, DevSound_Variables.asm, DevSound_Constants.asm, DevSound_Macros.asm, and DevSound_SongData.asm to your project directory.
+1. Copy DevSound.asm, DevSound_Variables.asm, DevSound_Constants.asm, DevSound_Macros.asm, DevSound_SongData.asm, and NoiseData.bin to your project directory.
 2. Allocate a ROM bank for DevSound.
 Make note of the bank number (unless your ROM does not use banking).
 3. Add the following line to your main loop: `call DS_Play`
 4. In order to load a song, use the following code: